-If you do not need it for natural fire tinder, then at least you have something to make pillows or even bedding out of.
+If you do not need it for tinder, then at least you have something to make pillows or even bedding out of.
 That is the kind of comfort very few are used to while in the wild.
 On top of this, you’ll have seeds that can be planted for a long-term return.

 Typically, moss of any kind can be good to gather up and use.
-Most moss or fungus work well as natural fire tinder.
+Most moss or fungus work well as natural tinder.
 However, Spanish Moss is famous for being an excellent tinder.
 Although, it is best used when dead.